What do banks do?

 arrow

 Assets Under Management is how much money a company is managing.
-This key metric tells you how big the company is compared to others and also can be used for calculating management fees.
+This key metric tells you how big the company is compared to others and can be used for calculating management fees.

 Liquid asset